lzmunch/beaglebone-imaging/README.md

+## Accessible Imaging with BeagleBone BeagleBoard and PixyCam

+A standardized library for performing imaging techniques.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/lzmunch/beaglebone-imaging/edit/master/README.md) to maintain and preview the content for your website in Markdown files.